 Step 1: Choosing a project manager-analyst

-The project manager-analyst is the one carring out the initial testing of the software, confirming it meets the companies requirements.
+The project manager-analyst is the one carrying out the initial testing of the software, confirming it meets the companies requirements.
 Ideally, this person is a tech-savvy employee who is also familiar with the company’s processes.
-Since testing the software requires approximately 40-100 hours of work, it is necessary that this person be appointed for this task by the management, giving him/her the necessary resources and enough time to work on the project at least two full days a week.
+Since testing the software requires approximately 40-100 hours of work, it is necessary that this person is appointed for this task by the management, giving him/her the necessary resources and enough time to work on the project at least two full days a week.

-The appointed project manager can also easily be an external consultant, or even an intern.
+The appointed project manager can also easily be an external consultant or even an intern.
 In this case, the person must first become familiar with the manufacturing process.

 During the testing phase, the project manager-analyst is also to act a mediator between the company and the software provider.